-15. Healing diseases, causing the deaf to hear, the blind to see, and the lame to walk, &c. &c.
+15. Healing diseases, causing the deaf to hear, the blind to see, and the lame to walk, &c., &c.

-Prof. Mahan admits, the first six classes named are facts beyond dispute, "because on full investigation I am satisfied they occur, and that they cannot be truthfully denied."
-The other classes enumerated by Mr. Tiffany have equal evidence to support their truth, as have the first six mentioned.
+Prof. Mahan admits the first six cases named are facts beyond dispute, "because on full investigation I am satisfied they occur, and that they cannot be truthfully denied."
+The other classes enumerated by Mr. Tiffany have equal evidence to support their truth as have the first six mentioned.
 In fact, their actuality is beyond dispute.

-Let us examine more minutely into some of the different phases of the phenomena, and see what evidence there is that their origin is spiritual.
+Let us examine more minutely into some of the

+different phases of the phenomena, and see what evidence there is that their origin is spiritual.
 We have already, in a previous chapter, partially noticed, so far as the necessary limits of these communications will admit, three classes of the phenomena, viz., seeing, speaking, and healing powers, as being more intimately identical with phenomena which have occurred in past ages.
 We now come to those classes of the manifestations which to some minds appear so insignificant and unworthy of notice.
-It will be safe, we think, to assume that if these manifestations occur at all-which is not disputed now, even by the opposers of spiritualism-whether their origin is spiritual or not, they are the result of natural laws, and all natural laws are the laws of God.
-How can any phenomena then, which manifest the existence of an unknown law of nature, be unworthy of notice or of investigation?
-Let those who sneer at the subject answer the question.
+It will be safe, we think, to assume that if these manifestations occur at all-which is not disputed now, even by the opposers of Spiritualism-whether their origin is spiritual or not, they are the result of natural laws, and all natural laws are the laws of God.
+How can any phenomena then be unworthy of notice or inves-Let those that sneer at the subject tigation ? answer the question.

 We sit in our chamber, and hear the clock mark the seconds of time by an audible tick.
 The hands upon the face of the clock indicate the hour and the minute.
 If we had never seen a clock before, reason would tell us there must be a power within the clock which makes the tick and guides the hands.
-We should examine and find that power.
+We should examine and find the power.

-We sit in our chamber and hear, also, distinct sounds upon the table beside us or upon the walls.
+We sit in our chamber and hear also distinct sounds upon the table beside us or upon the walls.
 We naturally ask what it means.
 The sounds continue now upon one article, and then upon another, until they begin to trouble us.
 The table beside us begins to move; the chairs and other articles of furniture follow the example of the table, and altogether seem to join in demanding from us some attention.
-In all these movements and sounds there appears to be some intelligence expressed.
+In all these movements and sounds there appears to be the same intelligence expressed.
 What does it mean?
-Is there an invisible power which is making these raps and movements?
+Is there any visible power which is making these raps and movements?
 If so, let us try and find out what it is.
-The raps come distinctly, one, two, three, then stop; then rap again-one, two, three.
+These raps come distinctly, one, two, three, and then stop; then rap again-one two, three.
 Let us ask a question and see if it will answer by the raps.
-One rap shall indicate No; three raps Yes; five raps for us to call the alpha1 bet, so that this invisible intelligencer may spell out what it wants to say.
+One rap shall indicate No; three raps Yes; five raps for us to call for the alphabet, so that this invisible intelligence may spell out what it wants to say.